AntPRams/Trip-Planner/README.md

 3. _The purpose of this app is to find the cheapest route between the two cities that the user select and to show the total price in a label in the same page_:

+* This was the trickiest part.
+I already knew about the Dijktra's algorithm but I never had to implement it.
+I've tried some solutions made from scratch, but where some did work perfectly in other paths failed miserably.
+Then I stumble upon an Apple framework, `GameplayKit` that had an API to create graphs.
+So, with the help of `GKGraph` i've managed to create a path calculator that was able to provide all the paths available between two given nodes.
+Then i only had to check which was the cheapest

 4. Use coordinates available in the JSON to show the cheapest selected route on a map